HanyMoussa/Verilog_Netlist_Optimizer/README.md

 Additionally, the library provides the functionality to size up cells accordingly to reduce the total delay.

 ## Installing The Library
    The project includes all necessary libraries for it to run.
 The user does not to have to include any external resources.
-To install the Verilog Netlist Optimizer you only need to clone the repository through:
+To install the Verilog Netlist Optimizer you only need to clone the repository through: <br />
    `git clone https://github.com/HanyMoussa/Verilog_Netlist_Optimizer`

 ## Using the library